BabylonJS/Documentation/content/How_To/animation/Group.md

 });
 ```

-There is also an **onAnimationGroupLoop** observable that can be used to trigger a function when all the animation of the group ahve looped:
+There is also an **onAnimationGroupLoop** observable that can be used to trigger a function when all the animation of the group have looped:

 ```javascript
 animationGroup1.onAnimationGroupLoopObservable.add(function(group) {